 Those who own property in Lincoln have certain responsibilities to protect the people they invite onto that property.
 In fact, under the theory of premises liability, property owners even have obligations to protect trespassers from certain forms of danger.
 When they fail to live up to their responsibilities and others suffer as a result, property owners may be held liable for the consequences.

 If you were injured in a fall, attack, or another incident that happened on someone else’s property, you may be entitled to compensation to help make up for the harm suffered.
 In these cases, it may be wise to talk to a Lincoln premises liability lawyer before too much time passes.
-A knowledgeable personal injury trial attorney from Berry Law Firm can evaluate your case and the next battles to come, assist in collecting evidence, and fight to obtain the full amount of compensation to which you may be entitled.
+A knowledgeable personal injury trial attorney from Berry Law: Criminal Defense and Personal Injury Lawyers can evaluate your case and the next battles to come, assist in collecting evidence, and fight to obtain the full amount of compensation to which you may be entitled.

 Premises Liability Explained